aeon0/botty/README.md

 --------------------------------|---------------------------------------------
-monitor | Select on which monitor D2R is running in case multiple are available res | Resolution settings can be any of [1920_1080, 1280_720] offset_top | Your D2R window should always be in the top left corner.
-If you are on windowed mode you might have a window bar on top.
-Measure the pixel height of the bar and set the offset here. min_game_length_s | Games must have at least this length, will wait in hero selection for if game is too quick (to avoid server connection issues) exit_key | Pressing this key (anywhere), will force botty to shut down resume_key | After starting the exe botty will wait for this keypress to atually start botting away
+monitor | Select on which monitor D2R is running in case multiple are available res | Resolution settings can be any of [1920_1080, 1280_720] offset_top | Your D2R windows offset from top of the screen (including the window bar).
+For fullscreen leave at 0. offset_left | Your D2R window offset from left of screen.
+For fullscreen leave at 0. min_game_length_s | Games must have at least this length, will wait in hero selection for if game is too quick (to avoid server connection issues) exit_key | Pressing this key (anywhere), will force botty to shut down resume_key | After starting the exe botty will wait for this keypress to atually start botting away